azemoure-1/kafka-pyspark/README.md

-GDPR Compliance
-In our professional context, our primary focus is on safeguarding our clients from data-related risks.
-We meticulously adhere to GDPR regulations, including refraining from collecting data on individuals below the age of 18.
-Additionally, we prioritize securing sensitive client information through encryption or deletion, ultimately ensuring the safety of our users.
+GDPR Compliance In our professional context, our primary focus is protecting our clients from data-related risks.
+We strictly comply with the regulations of the General Data Protection Regulation (GDPR).
+Additionally, we prioritize securing sensitive customer information through encryption or deletion, ultimately ensuring the safety of our users.